E-junkie Shopping Cart and Digital Delivery

 Once I made a horrible driving error.
 I’m pretty sure it was the one and only time, but I completely cut someone off on the Interstate.

 So, I swing into the passing lane and make a guy in a jeep brake and swerve.
 Panicked, and intolerably stupid, I flee the scene…by intricately weaving through traffic, no less.
 Maybe if I’m out of sight I can be out of mind too, I think.
 No, it’s actually more of a pure flight-or-fight response.
-I was about 7 at the time, and my frontal lobe was under-developed.
+I was about 7 year old at the time, and my frontal lobe was under-developed.

 As I flee I see the victim in my mirror.
 He’s frothing and out of his mind with rage.
 He’s waving limbs around in wild fury, gassing it.
 He’s in hot pursuit.
 It’s a Jeep thing, maybe.